Palace on Wheels

 Palace on Wheels – the name says it all.
 On aboard India’s most famous tourists’ train, you get a taste of royalty, which was once reserved only for the kings and queens.
 Right from the time, you arrive at the station to start off your journey to the time you come back, it is a royal treat.
 Nowhere else in the world can you experience the luxury that has now become the hallmark of the Palace on Wheels.

 A Traditional Welcome

 Delhi Cantonment station is special.
 Why?
 Because it is from here that you begin a sojourn of a lifetime.
-Traditional Indian welcome at the station reminds you that you are in a country which is rich in culture.
-It is also indicative of the kind of treatment you will be enjoying for the next one week.
+Traditional Indian welcome at the station reminds you that you are in a country that is rich in culture.
+It is also indicative of the kind of treatment you will be enjoying for the next week.

 A Khidmatgar For You

 If you have heard this word for the first time, you will definitely want to know what it means.
 Well, in the erstwhile era, the personal attendants of the kings were known by this name.
 This is the person, who, on your arrival, will make sure that your luggage is transferred to your saloon without you facing any kind of hassles.
 Even throughout the journey, he will constantly be at your service whenever you need him.

 Coaches And Their Interiors – Inspired By Rajput Princely States

 As you board the train, you will notice that the coaches have names like Alwar, Bikaner, Jaisalmer, Bundi, Jaipur, Jhalwar, Kota, Sirohi, and Udaipur.
 These were the names of the princely states of Rajput rulers in Rajasthan.
 Sounds regal!
 Right?
 This regal touch goes further when you realize that each of the coaches has interiors that highlight the characteristics of specialty of the princely state it has been named after.